tesujimath/o-my-soul/content/post/that-was-yesterday/index.md

 And what is it that he is doing?

 Habbakuk knows and it cannot be told.
+The Lord himself declares it.

 {{< quote source="Habakkuk 1:5" url="/ref/habakkuk" >}}
 “Look among the nations, and see; wonder and be astounded.
 For I am doing a work in your days that you would not believe if told.”